I created the information architecture and content for this journey map while working with designers for visual design

 Themes for AI

-We took information learned from interviews and created workshops to determine principles for the use of AI while taking guiding students and staff to define use-cases current while brainstorming what might be required for them to trust and use AI.
+We used information learned in interviews and created workshops to determine principles for the use of AI while taking guiding students and staff to define use-cases current while brainstorming what might be required for them to trust and use AI.
 This consisted of:

 Having students and staff read through Personas